added infos

 Panzerfauste 30-60-100-150 M

-Panzerfaust 60 – Introduced in mid-1944 this Panzerfaust was an improved version with an effective range of 60 meters, an armor penetration capability of about 200-MM due to the larger propellant charge and improved sighting system.
+Panzerfaust 60 – Introduced in mid-1944, this Panzerfaust was an improved version with an effective range of 60 meters, an armor penetration capability of about 200 mm due to the larger propellant charge, and an improved sighting system.
 This Panzerfaust was more versatile.

 Panzerfaust 150 – Designed in 1945, but only a few prototypes were made.
-With an effective range of around 150 meters it was improved durability with a reusable firing mechanism, unlike earlier disposable models.
+With an effective range of around 150 meters, it had improved durability with a reusable firing mechanism, unlike earlier disposable models.
 This was meant to address the growing need for long-range engagement but was introduced too late for mass deployment.

 The design philosophy of the Panzerfaust influenced post-war developments in anti-tank weaponry, such as the RPG series used by Soviet forces.
 The simplicity and efficiency of recoilless launchers became a standard in modern infantry tactics.